NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 - The inspector's spreadsheet user interface is powered by [Jspreadsheet CE](https://bossanova.uk/jspreadsheet)
 - View Properties button features the ability to extract the primary colors used by an image.
 The [Color Thief](https://lokeshdhakar.com/projects/color-thief/) JavaScript library is used to extract colors of an image.
-- Drawing the UI to get into the inspector and adding tooltips to elements is handled by [Tippy JS](https://atomiks.github.io/tippyjs/)
+- Adding tooltips to elements in the UI is handled by [Tippy JS](https://atomiks.github.io/tippyjs/)
 - Parsing the CSV configuration files is handled by [Papa Parse](https://www.papaparse.com/)

 ---